Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/WORKLOG.md

 - fixed last byte of key stream by padding with 0s (114 bits not divisible by 8)
 - our encoder step 5 generates correct key stream
 - small fix to print format

+### 5/30/24

+- started experimenting with piping into java encoder (want to make very rough simulation of the A->B and B->A communication)
+- added c program that gets stdin and write to pipe

+### 5/31/24

+- added and fixed bugs in pipe stuff, still not working